Logic Apps Consumption: How to get the Logic App error detail message guide

 • How can I implement error handling?

-• This is an important question and topic because, without proper error handling, we will not be able to send in an automated way access the error message instead, our workflow will finish in that action with a failure state.
+• This is an important question and topic because, without proper error handling, we cannot be able to send an automated request to retrieve the error message; instead, our workflow will complete that action in a failure state.

-• What out-of-the-box features do I have to capture and access the error details?
+• What out-of-the-box features are available to capture and access error details?

 • How can I improve these default features in a no-code, low-code way and in a code-first approach?